andrea-bia/eincraft/README.md

 ## Usage

-Here's an example of how to use EinCraft:
+Here's an example of how to use eincraft:

 ```python
 import numpy as np